ton11797/RootMe-Challenges/Cryptanalysis/Android Lock Pattern/README.md

 The pattern is [1, 4, 5, 2, 6, 3, 7, 8, 0].
 According to the description it should be a number.
 So, The flag is **145263780**.<br>
-An easy challenge (too easy in my opinion) and worths 20 points.